How many times have you started a health and fitness regime and decided: “this was it, this time you were sticking to this plan for good!”

 Obviously there are going to be occasions when you just aren’t able to train – but this doesn’t have to ruin your whole health and fitness regime forever!
 Quit putting yourself down.
 Just get back on track the next day.
 These things happen so don’t let it get you side-tracked.

 Besides where is behaving like this going to get you?
-Other than scaring people from your psychotic mood swings and sugar rushes, there are really no advantages.
+Other than scaring people from your crazy mood swings and sugar rushes, 🙂 there are really no advantages.

-You’ve of the saying “keep it simple”… well that’s exactly what you need to do here.
+You’ve heard of the saying “keep it simple”… well that’s exactly what you need to do here.

 Going from not exercising and an unhealthy eating plan to trying to train like an elite athlete in one week is nuts!
 Don’t do it to yourself.
 Put things into perspective instead.
-Work out your “Obstacles”, “Reasons or Causes” and “Solutions” – see lesson 3.
-You’ll be organized and prepared and able to work into your program gradually.
+Work out your “Obstacles”, “Reasons or Causes” and “Solutions”.
+You’ll be more organized and prepared and able to work into your program gradually.
 And things will fall into place much easier for you.
 And you can advance from there, once you’ve got into the swing of things

-The longer you mess about wasting time, giving up, getting caught up in this “putting too much pressure / crazy ass program” cycle… the more years you’ll waste.
+The longer you mess about wasting time, giving up, getting caught up in this “putting too much pressure on yourself / crazy ass program” cycle… the more years you’ll waste.
 That’s precious time that you could’ve been feeling and looking great with fantastic results.
-Believe me, I know that feeling of regret!
+Rather than constantly experiencing that feeling of regret!

-Take care… remember you’ve got VFT at your side.
+Take care… you’ve got me at your side.